borgbackup/borg/docs/internals/security.rst

 -------------------------

-Borg is fundamentally based on an object graph structure (see :ref:`internals`), where the root object is called the manifest.
+Borg is fundamentally based on an object graph structure (see :ref:`internals`), where the root objects are the archives.

-Borg follows the `Horton principle`_, which states that not only the message must be authenticated, but also its meaning (often expressed through context), because every object used is referenced by a parent object through its object ID up to the manifest.
+Borg follows the `Horton principle`_, which states that not only the message must be authenticated, but also its meaning (often expressed through context), because every object used is referenced by a parent object through its object ID up to the archive list entry.
 The object ID in Borg is a MAC of the object's plaintext, therefore this ensures that an attacker cannot change the context of an object without forging the MAC.